 Section 31 of the Santa Clara Valley Water District Act provides that the Board of Directors may reconvey real property to the former owner by whom the property was conveyed, or his or her successor in interest for less than fair market value if Valley Water finds that a public purpose exists justifying that reconveyance for less than fair market value.
 CAAM uses the larger property as a museum open to the public by a charitable organization.
 Valley Water staff has reviewed potential uses of this remnant parcel, including mitigation planting for its Stream Maintenance Program.
 The parcel is very small in size (3,832± square feet), and it is an isolated upland parcel with no continuity with the existing riparian corridor.
-Disposal of this property as well as realizing minor savings in yearly maintenance costs (weed abatement).
+Disposal of this property will yield the following public benefits: release Valley Water from liability associated with the property as well as realizing minor savings in yearly maintenance costs (weed abatement).
 The property is not appropriate for sale to the public because of its small size and lack of access to a public street.
 Therefore, staff recommends that the Board find by resolution (Attachment 1) that the property is not required for the construction of the Project or for any other Valley Water purpose, and that the property be sold to the adjacent property owner for the cost of \$1 through the execution of a Real Property Purchase and Sale Agreement (Exhibit 1 to Attachment 1).